 Pricing of Solar Shingles and a Note on the Demise of Dow’s PowerHouse Shingles

 While solar prices can be significant upfront, a well designed solar power system can save homeowners approximately 40 to 60 percent on their electric bill.
-For the average North Carolina household, this could mean a bill of $120 instead of $300 in July.
+For the average North Carolina household, this could mean a monthly bill of $120 instead of $300 in July.

 Dow Solar is out, Elon Musk and his version of the Tesla Solar Roof are in!